Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 - Why is there such a performance disparity between two vocabularies that have the same number of entries?
 - Is this performance expected or is this some defect of the development setup?

-### deposition form - unclear how to upload measured data

-Tester comment

-Measured data
-No information that I can see for how the data should be inputted

-Is it true that you need to have a field per value you need to upload?

-Googling I see that MST output can look like this!
-So are you asking that each curve is entered point by point?
-I think I must be missing something….

 ### deposition form - Server error when trying to save